meilisearch/specifications/text/0118-search-api.md

 Crops the selected attributes' values in the returned results to the length indicated by the `cropLength` parameter.

-When this parameter is set, a field called `_formatted` will be added to search results.
-The cropped version of each document will be available there.
+When this parameter is set, returned documents include a `_formatted` object containing the cropped terms.

 Optionally, indicating a custom crop length for any of the listed attributes is possible: `attributesToCrop=["attributeNameA:25", "attributeNameB:150"]`.
 The custom crop length set in this way has priority over the `cropLength` parameter.